 Yours in health,

-Leora is a current member in good standing with CAHN-Pro (Canadian Association of Holistic Nutrition Professionals) and a member of the CSNN's Alumni Association.
+Leora is a current member in good standing with CAHN-Pro (Canadian Association of Holistic Nutrition Professionals), a member of the CSNN's Alumni Association and of the Canadian Clinicians for Therapeutic Nutrition.
 She is also a proud member of NIBDinKids (Foundation for Nutrition & Inflammatory Bowel Diseases in Children) which fosters research into the clinical significance of nutrition in the management of IBD in children.
+She recently became a BREATHE™ Certified Coach and looks forward to teaching her clients how to use the incredible power of the breath to reduce stress and anxiety.

 Outside of her practice, Leora loves to travel and spend time with her family and friends.